eProsima/Integration-Service-docs/docs/user_manual/systemhandle/ros2_sh.rst

 Examples
 ^^^^^^^^

-There are five examples that you can find in this documentation in which the *ROS 2 System Handle* is employed in the communication:
+There are several examples that you can find in this documentation in which the *ROS 2 System Handle* is employed in the communication process.
+Some of them are presented here:

 * :ref:`ros1_ros2_bridge_pubsub`
 * :ref:`dds_ros2_bridge_pubsub`
 * :ref:`ros2_websocket_bridge_pubsub`
 * :ref:`fiware_ros2_bridge_pubsub`
+* :ref:`ros2_server_bridge`
 * :ref:`ros2_change_of_domain`

 .. _ros2_compilation_flags: